changm/SilkDocs/silk.md

 One large goal of Silk is to align touch events with vsync events.
 On Firefox OS, touchscreens often have different touch scan rates than the display refreshes.
 A Flame device has a touch refresh rate of 75 HZ, while a Nexus 4 has a touch refresh rate of 100 HZ, while the device's display refresh rate is 60HZ.
-When a vsync event occurs, we resample touch events then dispatch the resampled touch event to APZ.
+When a vsync event occurs, we resample touch events, and then dispatch the resampled touch event to APZ.
 Touch events on Firefox OS occur on a *Touch Input Thread* whereas they are processed by APZ on the *APZ Controller Thread*.
 We use [Google Android's touch resampling](http://www.masonchang.com/blog/2014/8/25/androids-touch-resampling-algorithm) algorithm to resample touch events.

 Currently, we have a strict ordering between Composites and touch events.
 When a touch event occurs on the *Touch Input Thread*, we store the touch event in a queue.
-When a vsync event occurs, the **CompositorVsyncDispatcher** notifies the **Compositor** of a vsync event.
+When a vsync event occurs, the **CompositorVsyncDispatcher** notifies the **Compositor** of a vsync event, which notifies the **GeckoTouchDispatcher**.
 The **GeckoTouchDispatcher** processes the touch event first on the *APZ Controller Thread*, which is the same as the *Compositor Thread* on b2g, then the **Compositor** finishes compositing.
 We require this strict ordering because if a vsync notification is dispatched to both the **Compositor** and **GeckoTouchDispatcher** at the same time, a race condition occurs between processing the touch event and therefore position versus compositing.
 In practice, this creates very janky scrolling.